Ukraine digital army brews cyberattacks, intel and infowar

 A group of Belarusian hacktivists calling themselves the Cyber Partisans also apparently disrupted rail service in neighboring Belarus this week seeking to frustrate transiting Russian troops.
 A spokeswoman said Friday that electronic ticket sales were still down after their malware attack froze up railway IT servers.

-Over the weekend, Ukraine’s minister of digital transformation, Mykhailo Fedorov, endorsed a volunteer group calling itself the IT Army of Ukraine, which now counts 290,000 followers on Telegram.
+Over the weekend, Ukraine’s minister of digital transformation, Mykhailo Fedorov, announced the creation of an volunteer cyber army.
+The IT Army of Ukraine now counts 290,000 followers on Telegram.

 Zhora, deputy chair of the state special communications service, said one job of Ukrainian volunteers is to obtain intelligence that can be used to attack Russian military systems.

-Some cybersecurity experts have expressed concern that soliciting help from freelancers could have dangerous escalatory consequences.
+Some cybersecurity experts have expressed concern that soliciting help from freelancers who violate cyber norms could have dangerous escalatory consequences.
 One shadowy group claimed to have hacked Russian satellites; Dmitry Rogozin, the director general of Russia’s space agency Roscosmos, called the claim false but was also quoted by the Interfax news agency as saying such a cyberattack would be considered an act of war.

 Asked if he endorsed the kind of hostile hacking being done under the umbrella of the Anonymous hacktivist brand — which anyone can claim — Zhora said, “We do not welcome any illegal activity in cyberspace.”